Doriot Anthony Dwyer

 Role models, mentors, influences: Her most important role model was her mother, Edith Anthony.
 Her teachers included many greats of the flute world: William Kincaid, Ernest Liegle, Georges Barriere, and Georges Laurent, her predecessor in the BSO.
 Another influential teacher was oboist, Henri de Busscher.
 She also studied ballet and voice, and often discussed phrasing with the great black tenor recitalist Roland Hayes.
 Conductors Bruno Walter and Charles Munch recognized her talent and defied convention to hire her as principal flute.

-Gender issues: In 1991 Doriot spoke at Boston University forum in response to remarks trumpet professor Rolf Smedvig had made about a female student brass group.
+Gender issues: In 1991 Doriot spoke at Boston University forum in response to remarks made by BU trumpet professor Rolf Smedvig about a female student brass group.
 “In opera,” Doriot said, “women always had prominent roles; nobody ever said [they] sang well ‘for a woman.’
 A woman can sing as loud as any man.
 Never have I heard a conductor urge a male instrumentalist to play in a ‘more feminine’ way.
 [If someone told] them to play more like a woman, it would be considered a putdown.
 But I have certainly heard women being told to play more like a man.”
 She contradicted Smedvig’s assertion that women don’t have the stamina to play heavy brass.
 “A soprano singing a major operatic role needs more stamina than any instrumentalist.”